How more data can hurt: Instability and regularization in next-generation reservoir computing: Introduction

-It is natural to believe that---as in other machine learning tasks---more data is generally better in MLDS.
-Indeed, one major challenge faced by MLDS methods in many applications is a paucity of high-quality data (for example, due to noisy, sparse, and/or partial measurements).
+It is natural to believe that---as in other machine learning tasks---more data is generally better in MLDS. {\revision (A notable exception is the double descent phenomenon \cite{belkin2019reconciling,nakkiran2021deep}, which we discuss more in \cref{sec:discussion}.)} Indeed, one major challenge faced by MLDS methods in many applications is a paucity of high-quality data (for example, due to noisy, sparse, and/or partial measurements).
 Here, we show that sometimes too much high-quality data can also be a problem if one is not careful.
 Specifically, we demonstrate that adding more (noise-free) data can hurt the performance of machine-learning models without commensurate regularization.
 This counter-intuitive phenomenon stems from the potential long-term instability one must contend with in forecasting tasks.
 In contrast to more ``static'' tasks such as image classification, simply fitting the model to a high-dimensional surface or distribution can be insufficient for data-driven models of dynamical systems---we also need to ensure the long-term stability of the model when run autonomously.

 We demonstrate the main phenomenon using next-generation reservoir computing (NGRC) \cite{gauthier2021next,bollt2021explaining}, which draws inspiration from the reservoir computing paradigm \cite{maass2002real,jaeger2004harnessing} but is more closely related to statistical forecasting methods such as nonlinear vector-autoregression (NVAR) \cite{billings2013nonlinear,jaurigue2022connecting}.
 NGRC has been shown to perform well in many challenging forecasting and control tasks \cite{gauthier2022learning,barbosa2022learning,kent2024controlling,kent2024controlling1}, especially if appropriate nonlinear features are available \cite{zhang2023catch}.
 The relatively simple structure of NGRC models allows us to systematically probe the mechanism behind data-induced instability.